blue-luke/CV/README.md

 ## Luke Blackburn

-I'm an early career software developer, science teacher and linguist.
-After 6 years working in education and education outreach, I have changed careers to the tech sector, as it offers future-proof skills, a challenge, and massive scope for growth.
+I'm an early career software developer with experience as a science teacher, translator, account executive in HealthTech and Agile project manager.
+After 6 years working in education, I have changed careers to the tech sector, as it offers future-proof skills, a challenge, and massive scope for growth.

 ## Projects